pbauermeister/arduino-esp32-tft-terminal/README.md

 An Arduino sketch, implementing a graphical server running on the board and providing TFT graphical primitives, and buttons readout.

+It has been successfully built and uploaded using VS Code, see `README-VSCODE.md`.

 ### 3. client-py/

 A Python program running on Linux and communicating with the board